techcat-dev/Braixen-Simulator/README.md

 (UNFINISHED, WORK IN PROGRESS)

-Interactive Linux CLI program that simulates an interaction between a human, and a wild Braixen.
+Interactive CLI program that simulates an interaction between a human, and a wild Braixen.

 Open Linux bash terminal and execute the program.